Communicative Sciences & Disorders (CSCD-GE)

 Typically offered Fall and Spring

-Examination of assessment and remediating of language disorders associated with varied etiological factors.
-Considers cognitive and pragmatic aspects of language.
-Focuses on the determination of goals and intervention procedures for children from the paralinguistic stage through the school years.
+In this course students examine assessment and remediation of language disorders associated with various etiological factors and consider the relationship of language performance to psychosocial, sensorimotor, and cognitive behavioral systems.
+Special focus on the formulation of intervention goals and procedures for children from the prelinguistic stage through the preschool years.

 Grading: Grad Steinhardt Graded